tc39/proposal-bigint-math/README.md

 for example, `pow(4, 2n)` and `hypot(1n, 2)` will throw TypeErrors.
 (Nullary `hypot()`, with no arguments, still returns the number value `+0`.
-The developer must ensure that `hypot`’s arguments are not empty in order to guarantee that `hypot` returns a BigInt`.
+The developer must ensure that `hypot`’s arguments are not empty in order to guarantee that `hypot` returns a BigInt.
 See [issue #6][].

 Existing `Math` functions that would not make sense with BigInts